-Entry tax in Gujarat is charged on the goods and commodities that are brought into the state with an intention to use them locally, or to distribute them to suppliers.
+Entry tax in Gujarat is charged on the goods and commodities that are brought into the state to use them locally, or to distribute them to suppliers.
 The First Schedule of the KTEG Act, 1979, governs entry tax in Gujarat.

-Goods are taxable for entry only when they have been brought to a particular local area for use, consumption or simply for sale.
+Goods are taxable for entry only when they have been brought to a particular local area for use, consumption, or simply for sale.
 When you are transporting goods for consumption from a state to the other, in other words for trade, as a transporter for these goods an entry tax is charged.
-There are certain goods which are taxable under this.
+Certain goods are taxable under this.
 These goods fall under the First Schedule (of the KTEG Act.
 1979) which we will list later in this article.

 Goods Covered under the Entry Tax in Gujarat

 Gujarat is extremely industrious as a state.
 There are several plants, industrial towns along with 3 major ports in the state.
-This obviously makes entry tax of certain goods very important and essential.
-Here are the main product as well as their rate of of entry tax in Gujarat.
+This makes the entry tax of certain goods very important and essential.
+Here are the main product as well as their rate of entry tax in Gujarat.

 - Rate of Tax 1 2 3 1 Motor vehicles which includes chassis of the motor vehicles as well as the body which has been built on chassis of motor vehicles is charged for entry in the state at 15%.
 Gujarat has several car manufacturing units which calls for importance of this tax.

 - Cement is also charged at 15% with heavy requirements of construction in the state.